This website is the property of Wise Living Homes Ltd.

 - that the processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract; or

-- that the processing is necessary for compliance with a legal obligation to which SDL is subject; or
+- that the processing is necessary for compliance with a legal obligation to which WISE GROUP is subject; or

 - that the processing is necessary for the protection of the vital interests of the data subject or another natural person; or